 It also underscored just big a statement of intent this was from United.
 That summer, the team also brought in goal machine Zlatan Ibrahimovic, defensive stalwart Eric Bailly, exciting winger Henrikh Mkhitaryan and hired serial winner Jose Mourinho.
 Together, this quintet helped deliver the League Cup and the Europa League during their first year together.
 Surely, more trophies, to say nothing of the league title, would be coming, right?

-It’s been five trophyless seasons since then, and on Wednesday, United cut ties with one of the last remaining members of that trio (Bailly is the only one left, and he could be leaving this summer, too).
-This time, they went the complete opposite route, releasing a written statement announcing Pogba’s impending departure that was devoid of any hashtags.
+It’s been five trophyless seasons since then, and on Wednesday, United cut ties with one of the last remaining members of that group (Bailly is the only one left, and he could be leaving this summer, too).
+This time, they went the complete opposite route, releasing a plain old written statement announcing Pogba’s impending departure that was devoid of any hashtags or guest rappers.

 In other words, United #Pogbade him farewell without resorting to cheap social media tactics.
 Maybe an anti-climatic statement was appropriate, given how long his departure had been a fait accompli.
 Pogba had never really settled back in and he and his late agent, Mino Raiola, had constantly #Pogbatted their eyelashes at other teams, especially Barcelona, Real Madrid, PSG and, most unforgivably, Man City.
 When Ole Gunnar Solskjær took over, Pogba seemed happy with his expanded role and even expressed interest in re-signing in 2020.
 However, the board chose not to engage at the time, and when they finally did offer him a new contract, he #Pogbalked.
 The club’s current situation made his departure a no-#Pogbrainer.